-Other excluded regressor conditions that contribute to identification (such conditional independence from private information and sufficient variation relative to the conditional support of private information given observed states) also have immediate economic interpretations in the context of entry games.
+Other excluded regressor conditions that contribute to identification (such as conditional independence from private information and sufficient variation relative to the conditional support of private information given observed states) also have immediate economic interpretations in the context of entry games.
 We discuss those interpretations in greater details in Section 4.

 We extend our excluded regressor approach to obtain point identification while allowing for multiple Bayesian Nash equilibria (BNE) in the data generating process (DGP), without assuming knowledge of an equilibrium selection mechanism.
-Identification is obtained by as before, but only using variation of excluded regressors within a set of states that give rise to a single BNE.
+Identification is obtained as before, but only using variation of excluded regressors within a set of states with a single BNE in the data-generating process.
 We build on De Paula and Tang (2011), showing that when players' private information is independent conditional on observed states, then the players' actions are correlated given these states if and only if those states give rise to multiple BNE.
-Thus it is possible to infer from he data the set of states that give rise to single BNE, and base identification only on those states, without imposing parametric assumptions on equilibrium selection mechanisms or the distribution of private information.
+Thus it is possible to infer from the data whether a given set of states give rise to single BNE, and base identification only on those states, without imposing parametric assumptions on equilibrium selection mechanisms or on the distribution of private information.